Trailer VIN Locations - Motorhome, Travel, Boat, Hale Stock Trailer

 Trailer VIN locations differ depending on the type of the trailer, make and models.
-You may need one to title a trailer, as well as to run VIN history search Below are the most popular VIN locations for different types of trailers.
-Please, note if your trailer was manufactured in 1970 or earlier it may have no VIN at all and you’ll have to title it as home-built.
+You may need one for VIN verification when you title a trailer and to run VIN history search to learn about it's history.
+Below are the most popular VIN locations for different types of trailers.
+Please, note if your trailer was manufactured in 1970 or earlier it may have no VIN at all and you'll have to title it as home-built.

 - The tongue in the front of the trailer (search both the top and bottom of the metal bars)

 - The inside around the caravan door, sometimes near the threshold

 Motorhome / RV VIN locations:

 - Right hand side of front cross member to the engine compartment (Fiat Ducato/Citroen Relay/Peugeot Boxer)

 - Left hand inner wheel arch